Tony Miller (government official): Early life

 Miller was born in London in 1950, the first son and third child of seven siblings.
 Brought up in Bad Oeynhausen, Hanover, West Germany (1950–1953, where his father served at the Headquarters of the British Army of the Rhine) and Tripoli, Libya (1959–1962, where his father headed the British Command Secretariat), Miller's British schooling was at St. Josephs College, Ipswich.
-He graduated in Arabic from the School of Oriental Studies, London University (1972), and Public Administration from the Kennedy School of Government, Harvard (1984).
+He graduated in Arabic from the School of Oriental Studies, London University (1972), and in Public Administration from the Kennedy School of Government, Harvard (1984).

 Career

 Miller was a prominent Administrative Officer in Hong Kong for thirty-five years from 1972 to 2007, spanning the transfer from British to Chinese sovereignty.
 In recognition of his contributions to Hong Kong's public administration during the period, Miller was awarded Britain's OBE in 1997, prior to British Hong Kong’s return to Chinese sovereignty, and Hong Kong's Silver Bauhinia Star in 2008, a decade into Chinese administration.